 Perhaps best of all, doctors, nurses and other healthcare providers have easy access to detailed patient data from different sources, which eliminates the need for massive networks and complex security protocols.
 Consequently, patients more quickly and accurately get the information, medications and therapies they need.
 That’s the goal, anyway.

-Here's a quick look at several companies helping hospitals and other health-related organizations streamline operations and improve patient care through the cloud.
+Listed below are several companies helping hospitals and other health-related organizations streamline operations and improve patient care through the cloud.

-Designed to play well with other public clouds, ClearDATA’s HIPAA-compliant cloud protects sensitive patient data via compliance safeguards, devops automation and healthcare expertise.
+Designed to play well with other public clouds, ClearDATA’s HIPAA-compliant cloud protects sensitive patient data via compliance safeguards, DevOps automation and healthcare expertise.
 The platform also powers critical applications and automatically detects changes in cloud accounts so the company can quickly respond to those changes in a variety of ways.

 Nintex eliminates paper documents, streamlines manual processes and drags important data out of its silos, consequently enhancing the overall patient experience.
 The company provides its automation services to an array of healthcare industry professionals, from doctors and nurses to the makers of pharmaceuticals and medical devices.